 All funding for the Regional Touring Program grant has been fully allocated as of March 17, 2023.
 Any applications submitted prior to March 17, 2023 are still under consideration.
 M-AAA staff will be in touch when a funding determination has been made.

 Need help?
 Visit the FAQ for Artists or FAQ for Organizations to see if your question is answered.

 PLEASE NOTE: The guidelines allow for the safety of audiences, artists, and organizations during the pandemic.
 While M-AAA’s preference for public-facing activities remains in-person experiences of the artist or ensemble, live-streaming online events are an excellent accommodation while the COVID-19 pandemic is a public health concern.
 The outreach engagement can be provided by a scholar, educator, or another artist who works with similar themes or the same art form as that involved in the feature presentation.
 Applicants and artists are urged to include a termination clause in all project contracts that states the fulfillment of the contract is contingent upon local public health authority guidance and/or funding from M-AAA and other pending financial resources.

 If you have questions about the Regional Touring Program Grant email firstname.lastname@example.org to arrange a phone or Zoom conversation.

 Although RTP grants are awarded directly to presenting organizations, artists can help by:

 - Registering on your state’s touring roster.
 If you are already registered, make sure your information is up to date.

 - Creating a website and making sure your information is up to date.
-Organizations are required to submit a link to the artist’s website as part of the application.
+Presenters are required to submit a link to this site as part of the application.